kseistrup/filenote/README.md

-  -h, --help            show this help message and exit --version             show version information and exit --copyright           show copying policy and exit -f, --files-only      only change the comments of files -d, --dirs-only, --directories-only
+  -h, --help            show this help message and exit --version             show version information and exit --copyright           show copying policy and exit -c COMMENT, --comment COMMENT
-                        only change the comments of directories -x, --remove          remove comment associated with PATH -l, --long            show both PATH and COMMENT
-  -c COMMENT, --comment COMMENT
                         attach COMMENT to PATH
+  -d, --dirs-only, --directories-only
+                        only change the comments of directories -f, --files-only      only change the comments of files -l, --long            show both PATH and COMMENT
+  -n NAME, --name NAME  use extended attribute NAME -x, --remove          remove comment associated with PATH
 ```

-This command attaches a comment to or reads a comment from a file or directory, if supported by the filesystem, using the extended attribute name `user.xdg.comment`.
+This command attaches a comment to or reads a comment from a file or directory, if supported by the filesystem, using the extended attribute name ‘user.xdg.comment’ or the name given by the `--name` option.

 If `COMMENT` is given, a comment will be attached to each `PATH`.